-The profit for the year after tax was £524,000 (2021: £865,000).
+The loss for the year after tax was £1,050,000 (2022: profit of £524,000).
 The Directors do not recommend the payment of a dividend.

 Going concern

 After making detailed enquiries, the Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future and accordingly continues to prepare the financial statements on a going concern basis.
 Further details relating to going concern are provided at note 1 on page 35 to the financial statements.